cataclym/KaikiBot/README.md

 Easy, small, straightforward.
 A bot that responds to ANY "I am X" messages with "Hello, X"

-1. clone this or type 'npm i nadekosengokubot'.
+1. Clone repo
+2. Edit config.json - Add your bot token.
+3. Edit /commands/variables.js - Replace example emotes or remove them if you don't want it to react.
-2. 'node index.js'
+4. 'node index.js'
-3. ?
+5. ?
-4. Profit
+6. Profit

-Add it to pm2 for easy auto restart (I should add a shutdown function that pm2 catches).
+Add it to pm2 for easy auto restart.

 Feel like contributing?
 Please help me! :D